 2: Who we are

 Smiths News is the UK's largest newspaper and magazine wholesaling business with an approximate 55 per cent. market share.
-It distributes newspapers and magazines on behalf of the major national and regional publishers, delivering to approximately 27,000 customers across England and Wales on a daily basis.
+It distributes newspapers and magazines on behalf of the major national and regional publishers, delivering to over 24,000 customers across England and Wales on a daily basis.
 The speed of turnaround and density of Smiths News’ coverage is critical to one of the world’s fastest physical supply chains.

 Smiths News Trading Limited is registered as a data controller with the Information Commissioner’s Office in the UK.